PriymakVl/bomdels/modules/image/guide/image/examples/crop.md

 }
 ~~~

-The `index` action displays the upload form whereas the `do` action will process the uploaded image and provides feedback to the user.
+The `index` action displays the upload form whereas the `do` action will process the uploaded drawing and provides feedback to the user.

-In `do` action, it checks if the request method was `POST`, then delegates the process to `_save_image()` method which in turn performs various checks and finally crops and saves the image to the `uploads` directory.
+In `do` action, it checks if the request method was `POST`, then delegates the process to `_save_drawing()` method which in turn performs various checks and finally crops and saves the drawing to the `uploads` directory.

 ## Views